yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     >
     > <http://contosoeventssf-SUFFIX.eastus.cloudapp.azure.com:8082/swagger/ui/index>

-2. Expand the Orders API and expand the POST method of the /api/orders endpoint
+2. Expand the Orders API and expand the POST method of the /api/orders endpoint.

     ![On the Swagger Endpoint webpage for ContosoEvents.WebApi, Orders is circled.
 Under Orders, the POST method for api/orders is expanded, and the order field, which currently is empty, is circled.](media/image137.png "Swagger Endpoint webpage")

-3. Copy the JSON below, and paste it into the order field, highlighted in the screen shot above, then select Try it out
+3. Copy the JSON below, and paste it into the order field, highlighted in the screen shot above, then select Try it out.

     ```
         {